Datatypes

 Examples

-Valid values for a parking's description attribute.
+Valid values for a Parking's description attribute.

 "this is a school bus turnaround; do not use on the weekdays"